santannal/Crud-De-alunos/README.md

 ## ⭐ File Structure

-- index.html: Main page with client forms and list.
+- index.html: Main page with students forms and list.

 - script.js: JavaScript script implementing CRUD functionalities and using the masks.